Aryan Bubna

 About your engineering tutor

 Hello!
 I'm Aryan, a final-year BTech student in the Electrical Engineering department at IIT Hyderabad.
-My core passion lies in hardware design, specifically within the realms of digital and analog VLSI, alongside a strong foundation in basic electrical engineering.
+My core passion lies in strong and basic electrical Engineering and hardware design, specifically within the realms of digital and analog VLSI, alongside a strong foundation in basic electrical engineering.
 Recently, I completed a six-month internship at STMicroelectronics, where I gained invaluable, hands-on industry experience tackling logic synthesis and navigating performance, power, and area (PPA) trade-offs.
 I am a builder at heart—my practical work ranges from designing a 5-stage pipelined RISC processor to executing the full RTL-to-GDS implementation of a 4-bit counter.
 I am excited to bring this blend of academic rigor and real-world application to my students, helping them master both the theory and the practical realities of electronics.
 My Teaching Style • Industry-Integrated Learning: I focus on bridging the gap between textbook theory and the professional world.
 Drawing directly from my experience at STMicroelectronics, I regularly weave industry tips, current market practices, and real-world engineering constraints into my lectures. • Fundamentals First: Before tackling advanced VLSI architectures, we make sure that basic electrical engineering concepts are rock solid.
 I build up complexity step-by-step so that even the most difficult topics become highly approachable.

 Meet Aryan